swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

   [proto]: https://github.com/DoubleSpeak/swift/commit/d37fa1c08923707d598418227c481a3a87a54b4e

-### Gallery of interesting examples and their interpretations
+### Gallery of test cases

 We've prepared a series of examples to help illustrate some of the rules described above.
-Because whitespace is important to these examples, it is explicitly indicated: `·` is a space, `⇥   ` is a tab, and `↵` is a newline.
+Each of these corresponds to a test in our prototype.
+Because whitespace is important to these examples, it is explicitly indicated: `·` is a space, `⇥` is a tab, and `↵` is a newline.

 Please keep in mind: